 Steel's failure to shine academically owed more to his energetic pursuit of wider interests than to any lack of intellectual capacity.
 At Edinburgh University, from which he graduated with an MA in 1960 and a law degree in 1962, Steel joined the Liberal Club and the Scottish Liberal Party, was elected Chairman of the Students' Representative Council, and ran a successful campaign to make Liberal Party leader Jo Grimond (q.v.) the university's rector.
 Some months before leaving university he was adopted as the Liberal candidate for the Edinburgh Pentlands constituency and shortly afterwards took his first job, as the Scottish Liberals Assistant General Secretary.
 In October of the same year he married fellow law graduate Judy MacGregor, by whom he has three children.

-In the winter of 1963-64 a vacancy arose for a Liberal candidate in the much more winnable Scottish Border seat of Roxburgh, Selkirk and Peebles, whose Conservative incumbent, C. E. M. Donaldson, was elderly and ailing.
+In the winter of 1963-64 a vacancy arose for a Liberal candidate in the much more winnable Scottish Border seat of Roxburgh, Selkirk and Peebles, where the Liberals were second behind the Conservative incumbent, C. E. M. Donaldson.
 Steel jumped at the chance to move and in January 1964 was adopted as the Liberal candidate.
 He failed to win the seat from the Conservatives at the general election of that year, but nonetheless moved his home to the Borders and took a short-lived job in television with the BBC.
-The death of Donaldson in December 1964 gave him his opportunity.
+The unexpected death of Donaldson in December 1964 gave him his opportunity.
 Steel won the byelection in March of the following year with a handsome majority.
-He held the constituency (subsequently re-drawn and re-named Tweeddale, Ettrick and Lauderdale) at the eight general elections from 1966 to 1992 before bequeathing the seat in 1997 to Michael Moore (q.v.) after more than thirty years in Parliament.
+He held the constituency (subsequently re-drawn and re-named Tweeddale, Ettrick and Lauderdale) at the eight general elections from 1966 to 1992 before bequeathing the seat in 1997 to Michael Moore after more than thirty years in Parliament.

 In spite of his championship of Scottish Home Rule and his greater ease in Scottish society, Steel - like his Welsh predecessor Lloyd George (q.v.) - chose to work essentially within the British system and yet managed to remain free of snobbery and side.
 That his main contribution to political life has been in UK domestic affairs and social policy is the product of a wider ambition and a keen eye for the main chance.
 Equally, his problems with Liberal Party activists south of the border stemmed partly from his not being one of them or seeking to identify himself with their concerns.